 At the very least, a first edition of a favourite book will have sentimental value.
 For classic 20th century novels, much of the financial value lies in the dust jacket, ideally in fine condition and not price clipped.
 If the book is signed by the author so much the better.

-A signed and inscribed first edition of Tolkein’s ‘The Hobbit’ in fantastic condition recently sold for £137,000, an unsigned edition in fair condition might fetch £50,000, while a copy without a dust jacket would be lucky to fetch £5,000.
+A signed and inscribed first edition of Tolkein’s ‘The Hobbit’ in fantastic condition sold for £137,000 in 2015, an unsigned edition in fair condition might fetch £50,000, while a copy without a dust jacket would be lucky to fetch £5,000.

 Do you have some treasures in your wardrobe?
 Read our tips for selling vintage clothes.